MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/key-pipelines-concepts.md

 ## Continuous delivery

-**Continuous Delivery (CD)** is a process by which code is built, tested, and deployed to one or more test and production environments.
-Deploying and testing in multiple environments helps drive quality. **Continuous Integration** systems produce the deployable artifacts, including infrastructure and apps, automated release pipelines consume these artifacts to release new versions and fixes to existing systems.
+**Continuous Delivery (CD)** is a process by which code is built, tested, and deployed to one or more test and production stages.
+Deploying and testing in multiple stages helps drive quality. **Continuous Integration** systems produce the deployable artifacts, including infrastructure and apps, automated release pipelines consume these artifacts to release new versions and fixes to existing systems.
 Monitoring and alerting systems run constantly to drive visibility into the entire CD process and to ensure errors are caught often and early.

 ## Continuous integration